What Pass Do I Need?

 Q. Ugh!
 These fees infuriate me.
 I already pay taxes for these public lands, and I don't feel like I should pay extra.
 Is there anywhere I can go without forking over more money for passes?

 A. Fortunately, there do remain a number of places hikers can go without paying additional fees.
-North Cascades National Park is one, as long as your hike originates on national park property.
+North Cascades National Park is one, as long as your hike originates along Highway 20.
 The Olympic Coast (managed by Olympic National Park) is free, except in some instances where hikers enter though tribal land.
 Most county parks are free, though there may be some exceptions.
 There are also a growing number of trails on lands managed by land trusts that do not require an entry fee.
 Finally, there actually are a number of trailheads in national forests that do not require the Northwest Forest Pass.
 The Northwest Forest Pass is only required where the trailhead offers some sort of developed facility, like a picnic table or toilet.
 Want to figure out if your desired hike requires the pass?
 Go to this page, and check to see if your trail is on the list.

 Q. Is there a way for me to earn a free pass?

 A. Yes.
 When you volunteer on two days of WTA work parties in the national forest, you can trade your volunteer day passes in for an annual pass.
 Similarly, if you volunteer 24 hours on any combination of State Parks, DNR or Fish and Wildlife lands, you will be able to receive a free annual pass.
-The details of this, however, are still in a bit in flux.

-Q. Are there going to be any fee free days?
+Q. Are there any fee free days?